 Since July 2010 I have been working on a comprehensive framework extension of XNA to efficiently build realtime online games for the Xbox-360 console.
 In April 2010 I founded together with a colleague a non-incorporated partnership with place of business in Konstanz, Germany.
 The primary objective of the company is to develop and sell games for the Xbox-360 console.
 Secondary we provide a game hosting service for non-supported countries and sell usage licenses of our framework and HLSL modules.

 In addition to the foundation of the partnership, I am responsible for the following areas in the development process: system analysis, requirement specification, prototyping, object oriented design and implementation, testing and release management.
-Whereas my partner deals with administration, marketing, financial accounting, testing, visual assets and web-design and -maintenance.
+Whereas my business partner deals with administration, marketing, financial accounting, testing, visual assets and web-design and -maintenance.

 On 20th of June 2011 we successfully released the first instance World Wars and on 2nd of November 2011 World Wars II on the international Xbox-360 online marketplace (XBLIG).
 Later on 3D Stereo Studio and 4P Ping-Pong followed.
 Oil Tycoon is currently in the review process and will be published within the next few weeks.